 - Final Boss: The final witness and murderer.
 However, the Big Bad is someone else.

 - He Who Fights Monsters: Admits he became just as bad as Megundal in his scheme to get revenge on him.
+Van Zieks even paraphrases the trope-naming quote when he calls him out on this.

 - Light Is Not Good: Dons a gaudy white suit with a matching top hat, but does nothing to hide how truly sinister he is.